 Currently, the NEN does not configure network devices automatically.
 Network device management has to be done by the user.
 This process includes applying generated policy by using the Illumio REST API.
 For information about applying policy to switches, see Apply Policy for Switches and NEN Switch Configuration Using REST API.
 For information about applying policy for SLBs, see Write SLB Policy.

 What's New in the Releases

-This section discusses the new features in NEN 2.4.0 as well as the earlier NEN 2.x releases.
+This section describes new features introduced in the following NEN releases.